 Students of an environmental education program in the area called the Environmental Education Centre (EEC) have taken up the conservation fight with enthusiasm.
 The EEC is a facility within the reserve established to “develop, amongst young people, an awareness of the importance of preserving the bio-diversity of their communal lands and reserves.”
 The EEC partners with twelve schools and educates approximately 288 students annually.
 Emphasis is placed on empowering local communities, which invokes a passion for conservation among youth.
 Because of that, conservation interest is initiated by local populations, rather than imposed by global conservation interests, bringing an important nuance to the debate about conservation in contemporary Africa.

 Student input suggests that rural communities are not divorced from global conservation discourse.
 Some students value aesthetic and practical elements of conservation practice, others find it important to protect Tanzanian’s heritage for future generations.
-Many see conservation not as a western import, but a Tanzanian mind-frame, derived from the country’s first president, Nyerere.
+Many see conservation not as a western import, but a Tanzanian mind-frame, derived from the country’s first president, Julius Nyerere.

 Teachers confront challenges the reserve faces, while acknowledging the costs to the community that conservation inflicts.
 A teacher explained, “Students have only seen elephant as beasts who flatten their farmland.
 Here, they see the other side of the coin.
 Even if they don’t agree, these new perspectives will always be in their mind.”